segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 ### Tracking API Proxy

 Next, set up a proxy for the tracking API so that all calls are proxied through your domain.
-In this step, we set up a Cloudfront distribution that's very similar to the previous step, with a few minor changes:
+In this step, we set up a CloudFront distribution that's very similar to the previous step, with a few minor changes:

 <table>
   <tr>